 5. Use Natural Conditioners

 While it’s tempting to use fancy hair products, know that they’re full of chemicals.4 This will only mess with your hair even more!
 Instead, condition your strands with gentle remedies.
-Coconut oil, olive oil, and mashed
+Coconut oil, olive oil, and mashed bananas are wonderful options.

 6. Limit Sun Exposure